Are Diamond Inclusions a Problem?

 When light enters your diamond, all it wants to do is bounce around inside.
 Unfortunately, these black spots behave like pillars inside the stone, blocking the light from dancing around inside.

 What a nuisance!
-If you are set on a diamond of lower clarity, the best way to avoid this issue is to choose a stone with as little spots as possible, or one where the spots are hidden in places where they won’t be seen, like the underneath of the stone or where it will be covered by the ring setting.
+If you are set on a diamond of lower clarity, the best way to avoid this issue is to choose a stone with as little spots as possible, or one where the spots are hidden in places where they won’t be seen, like the underneath of the diamonds or where it will be covered by the ring setting.

 Center-Stage Inclusions: I call them center-stage inclusions because they sit smack bang in the middle of the stone, for all the world to see.